m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## Special singles match

-I'd genuinely forgotten this one until I looked up the card, and I'm actually a fan of both wrestlers.
+I'd genuinely forgotten this one until I looked up the card, and I'm actually a fan of both wrestlers involved.